gitlabhq/gitlab-runner/docs/install/freebsd.md

 CAUTION: **Important:**
 If you are using or upgrading from a version prior to GitLab Runner 10, read how to [upgrade to the new version](#upgrading-to-gitlab-runner-10).
-If you want to install a version older than GitLab Runner 10, [visit the old docs](old.md).
+If you want to install a version prior to GitLab Runner 10, [visit the old docs](old.md).

 ## Installing GitLab Runner